mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md

 #### Which Process Populates the TDM_LU_TYPE_REL_TAR_EID?

-The TDM_TYPE_REL_TAR_EID is populated by the [Broadway flow] of the parent LU which populates the related child IDs on each parent entity before deleting the parent entity from the target environment.
+The TDM_TYPE_REL_TAR_EID is populated by the sync of the parent LU which populates the related child IDs on each parent entity before deleting the parent entity from the target environment.

 #### TDM_LU_TYPE_RELATION_EID Structure